NB Sola Gratia - Cruising and Ministry

 "Sola Gratia"

-The name as it appears on "The Good Ship"
+as it appears on "The Good Ship"